beejjorgensen/bgnet0/src/bgnet0_part_0300_sockets.md

    handle multiple clients at once.

    Sometimes the server spawns a new thread or process to handle each new client.
-But there's no law that say it has to.
+But there's no law that says it has to.

 5. **Send data and receive data**.
 This is typically where the server would receive a request from the client, and the server would send